-Victoria Outpatient Clinic
+Victoria VA Clinic

 The staff welcomes you to the Victoria VA Outpatient Clinic.
 Please take a few minutes to read the information that explains our office procedures and describes how to obtain high quality medical care, 24-hours-a-day, 7 days a week.

 Primary care is when one provider coordinates all your medical care.
 You will usually see this provider, however; when needed, you will be referred for specialty tests or treatment.
 Reports of this care are returned to the primary care provider, who can coordinate all your care.

 In addition to primary care, this clinic has mental health, nutrition, podiatry, and social work services available to eligible Veterans.
 Please ask your primary care provider for more information.

 The Victoria VA Outpatient Clinic does not provide after hour care.
 The clinic closes at 4:30 p.m. weekdays and is closed weekends and holidays.
 Tele-Care is available providing 24-hour telephone medical advice to Veteran-patients.
 This service has bilingual capability and provides prompt, reliable, and courteous answers to patients’ questions.
 Calling the VA’s toll free number at 1-888-686-6350 can access this service.

 This is not an emergency facility.
 If you have a medical emergency, call 911 or your local medical emergency room at your expense, unless you are eligible for private care at VA expense.